Blog

 • A Google Analytics account

-• A Google Data Studio account (likely the same as the Google Analytics account)
+• A Looker Studio account (likely the same as the Google Analytics account)

 • An Atlassian Confluence Cloud subscription

-• Google Data Studio in Confluence installed on the Confluence Cloud instance
+• Looker Studio in Confluence installed on the Confluence Cloud instance

 Next, give the report a suitable name.